Divahar06/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 **Getting Started**

-Install Dependencies:
+1.Install Dependencies:
   Install the necessary Python libraries
-API Keys and Database Setup:
+2.API Keys and Database Setup:
   Acquire a YouTube Data API key.
 Set up a MongoDB Atlas cluster and a MySQL database with credentials (root, password: 1234).
 Modify the connection strings in the script.
-Running the Script:
+3.Running the Script:
   Run the script by executing: streamlit run your_script_name.py.
 Use the Streamlit dashboard to interact with the script's functionalities.

 **Dashboard Usage**